Dadarlat-Lab/decoding-2ptrace/README.md

 ## Pipeline for training
 ### 1. Prepare data
 - Function: prepare_data() in prepare_data.py
-- Save data in npy files to use in the pipeline
+- Save data in npy files to use in the pipeline.
 - Saved files: The descriptions are in order of saving - see a code for a reference.
 A lot of extra files are being saved because they were necessary for checking or research. (*) is added for important files.
     - ops.npy: 'Lx' and 'Ly' (size of X/Y dimension of tiffs/h5) from the ops file from suite2p (See here for ops file information: https://suite2p.readthedocs.io/en/latest/outputs.html#ops-npy-fields).
     - stat.npy: stat from suite2p, but only for cells (See here for stat file information: https://suite2p.readthedocs.io/en/latest/outputs.html#stat-npy-fields).